OUR CED TREATMENT CENTRE IN BÜHL/BADEN-BADEN

 How we treat chronic inflammatory bowel diseases

-There is currently no cure for chronic inflammatory bowel diseases such as Crohn’s disease and ulcerative colitis.
-However, with the right, individually tailored treatment, symptoms can be successfully alleviated.
-The frequency of relapses can be reduced and patients’ quality of life can be significantly improved.
+There is currently no cure for chronic inflammatory bowel diseases such as Crohn's disease and ulcerative colitis.
+However, symptoms can be successfully alleviated with the right, personalised treatment.
+The frequency of relapses can be reduced and patients' quality of life can be significantly improved.

 We offer the entire spectrum of modern IBD treatment, including infusion treatments.
 The medication and treatment methods used always depend on the individual course of the disease.
-Together, we draw up an individual treatment plan to support patients in the long term and alleviate symptoms.
-Decisive factors are, for example, how severe the inflammation is and which parts of the intestine are affected.
+Together, we draw up a personalised treatment plan to support patients in the long term and alleviate symptoms.
+Decisive factors include, for example, how severe the inflammation is and which parts of the intestine are affected.
 The treatment of IBD is often complex and can include complementary methods such as physiotherapy, nutritional therapy or naturopathy in addition to conventional medication.

 Do you have questions about the possibilities of CED treatment?
 Do not hesitate to contact us - we are here for you.